On this page:

 - Present the research results as an oral presentation as part of the CHM 8000 seminar series.

-*Students whose cumulative GPA falls below 3.25 or chemistry GPA below 3.6 (in the three most recent chemistry lecture courses) will be continued in the program on probation for no more than 1 semester.
-If, after 1 semester the GPA's are not at the 3.25 and 3.6 levels, respectively, the student will be dropped from the program.
+*If your cumulative GPA falls below 3.25 or chemistry GPA below 3.6 (in the three most recent chemistry lecture courses) you will be continued in the program on probation for no more than one semester.
+If, after one semester the GPAs are not at the 3.25 and 3.6 levels, respectively, you will be dropped from the program.